Arthur-Milchior/anki-better-database/README.md

 Because configuration is saved in a json string.
 Because fields and tags are saved as concatenated text.

 Thus, this add-on's only purpose is to help correct all of this.
+It allow to do mostly two things.

+### Reading anki database
 This add-on create a new database, which we'll call the "readable database".
 It puts in this database the content from the original anki database which was hard to read.
 You can then edit the readable database and the edition will be ported to anki's database.

+### Creating a readable database and port it to anki.
+Sometime, I want to create complex models.
+I prefer to create them directly in a readable database, and then port them to anki.
+This add-on allow you to do that.
+It creates empty tables you can fill as you want.
+Once filled, you can use the add-on to port those new table to anki's database.

 ## Basic usage
 In this section, we describe the most basic usage of this add-on.
 We